Democrats see energy behind teachers strikes as a force in 2020

 "It's really hard," Viscidi told CNN.
 He'd brought his teacher pay stub along, which showed a two-week take-home salary of $1,100.
 It's not enough to pay for his mortgage.
 "You've got to really wrap your head around where we place our value as a society.
 It's kind of unfortunate."

-The weekends are the most exhausting, but at the end of the day, when he counted his tips and hourly wages, Viscidi found, once again, that one weekend of being a pedicab driver had netted more money than his two-week salary as a teacher.
+The weekends are the most exhausting, but at the end of the day, when he counted his tips and hourly wages, Viscidi found, once again, that one weekend of being a pedicab driver had grossed more money than his two-week salary as a teacher.

 And his situation is far from unusual.